Bristol's Yervoy, alone or in combo, improves melanoma results: studies

 LONG-TERM SURVIVAL FOR COMBINATION

-Data from a separate, early-stage study of advanced melanoma patients demonstrated compelling survival data for Yervoy combined with nivolumab.
+Data from a separate, early-stage study of advanced melanoma patients showed results for Yervoy combined with nivolumab that researchers found very encouraging.

 At two years, the overall survival rate for the first 53 patients in the study was estimated to be 79 percent, down only a bit from the 85 percent survival rate reported after one year.